sentamalin/alfa-id-generator/README.md

 # Furry identification generators

-> A collection of models as classes to represent [ICAO 9303 Machine-Readable Travel Documents][icao9303] and example renderers to display them.
+> A collection of models as classes to represent [ICAO 9303 Machine-Readable Travel Documents][icao9303] and example renderers to create furry-themed travel documents.

 * [Demos](#demos)
 * [Provided Classes](#provided-classes)